inthreedee/photoprism-transfer-album/README.md

 ## What it does:

-1. For each album, it creates a new Photoprism album with the title and description from the album's `metadata.json`.
+1. For each album, it creates a new PhotoPrism album with the title and description from the album's `metadata.json`.

 *Then, in hash matching mode*

 2. It scans all files in the album's directory, hashing any non-JSON files.
-3. It looks up each file in the database by its hash using Photoprism's files API.
+3. It looks up each file in the database by its hash using PhotoPrism's files API.
 4. If it finds a match, it adds the photo's UID to the album's batching list.
 5. When all files are processed or every time it has gathered 999 files, an API request is sent to the server to add the gathered photos to the album.